Select Page

 Daniel Carpenter – Executive Director

-Daniel CarpenterDaniel has worked in the arts, crafts and heritage sectors for over 15 years.
-He was one of the founders of Heritage Crafts back in 2009 when he was working for Creative Lives (formerly Voluntary Arts) which exists to promote active participation in everyday creativity.
+Daniel CarpenterDaniel has worked in the arts, crafts and heritage sectors for the past 18 years.
+He was one of the founders of Heritage Crafts back in 2009 whilst he was working for Creative Lives (formerly Voluntary Arts), the national charity set up to promote active participation in everyday creativity.
 He led Heritage Crafts’ Pre-Apprenticeship project in West Somerset in 2017, and was commissioned in 2018 to lead the research on the second edition of Red List of Endangered Crafts, before being recruited onto the staff team in 2019.
-He is a Trustee of Arts&Heritage, an Ambassador of The Fathom Trust and a judge for the Global Eco Artisan Awards.
+He is a Trustee of Arts&Heritage, an Ambassador of The Fathom Trust, a judge for the Global Eco Artisan Awards, and a Committee of Recommendation Member for the Ambacht in Beeld Festival in the Netherlands.

 daniel[AT]heritagecrafts.org.uk*